MPAS-Dev/compass/docs/developers_guide/machines/chrysalis.rst

 intel
 -----

-To load the compass environment and modules, and set appropriate environment variables run this in the ``compass`` repo root:
+This is the default ``compass`` compiler on Chrysalis.
+To activate the compass environment, load modules, and set appropriate environment variables, run this in the ``compass`` repo root:

 .. code-block:: bash

-    source ./load/load_compass_env.sh -m chrysalis -c intel
+    source ./load/load_compass_env.sh

 To build the MPAS model with